SwiftUI Apps

 Under the Signing & Capabilities tab, add the Associated Domains Capability, then add the applinks that you can support.

 You can supply an API Key for Behavior Events; learn more here, and a list of domains you'd like the SDK to handle.
+These domains should be the same ones that you added above when setting up Universal Links.
 You can also supply the list of domains via the plist if you wish; learn more in the Setup Domains via Plist section below.

 Note: do not use schemes, such as https:// when providing the domains